YashAnand1/Technical_Charcha_-_PostgreSQL/PostgreSQL_Documentation.md

 </div>
 </center>

-Some of the main features of Postgre include:
+Some of the main features of Postgres include:
 - Storage & management of structured data
 - Efficient retrieval capabilities
 - SQL for interacting with DB